Main content start

 Deliverables

-Working groups must meet the following requirements:
+Working Groups must meet the following requirements:

-Please address any questions about this call for proposals or the Working Group Program to CLAS
+Please address any questions about this call for proposals or the Working Group Program to CLAS.

-clasevents [at] stanford.edu (subject: Working%20Group%20Grant%20Inquiry) (Contact CLAS Here)
+clasevents [at] stanford.edu (subject: Working%20Group%20Grant%20Inquiry) (Contact with CLAS)

-Notifications will be sent on or before December 16, 2024.
+Notifications will be sent on or before December 15, 2025.

 The Center for Latin American Studies promotes the expression of a diversity of views and opinions to ensure open academic discussion.
 However, it is within the discretion of the Director to ensure that the Center's activities are in keeping with the founding grant of the University, that mandates the promotion of "public welfare by exercising an influence in behalf of humanity" teaching "the great principles of government as derived from the inalienable rights of man to life, liberty, and the pursuit of happiness."
 The university code of conduct clearly states the imperative of "treating each community member fairly and with respect", preventing any form of harassment.
-Thus the Center will not endorse activities involving any form of racism and/or bigotry.
+Thus the Center will not endorse activities involving any form of bigotry and discrimination.